 - Flats – The double bone part of the wing.

 If you can, buy them pre-separated versus whole chicken wings, which is easier for prep.
 But if they are together, then simply use a sharp boning knife or filet knife to cut the wing into two pieces (drum and flats).
 To do this, move the joint back and forth to find where it pivots, and using your sharp knife cut through the joint so you have a clean break between the two.
 You can discard the wing tips.

-The final step is patting the wings dry.
+The final step is patting the wings dry with paper towel.
 We place the wings on a large sheet tray with a drying rack.
 We then use paper towels to dry the wings after we’ve trimmed them.
 Dried wings are important when you season the wings and before grilling.

 There is also no need to marinate the wings.
 We find that the dry rub and the sauce are all the flavor needed.